 The Gravity controls apply a simulated gravitational force to the velocity of the particles.

-The Gravity Type menu is similar to Velocity Type except that Gravity is applied as acceleration rather than as direct movement.
+Gravity Type: is similar to Velocity Type except that Gravity is applied as acceleration rather than as direct movement.

 - Random applies a random gravitational pull to the particles.